dvolgyes/dcm2hdr/README.md

 ```

 URLs: I plan to add support to open dicom files directly from internet,
-but I do not guarantee it to work.
+but I do not guarantee this to work.
 Also, I rely on the dicom
 package from PyPi.
-If the DICOM format is not supported by this lib,
+If the DICOM format is not supported by this library,
 then I cannot do anything.
 (It is rare, but some scanner use compressed
 dicoms, encryption, etc. DCMTK/GDCM can handle most of the weird issues,
 so if you need to process such files, use DCMTK or GDCM to convert